Chris's

 Of course

-this interest in historic boats developed gradually, and over the years
+this interest in historic boats developed gradually, and for many years

 |